bagushendrawan/Flask-API/README.md

 running.

 1. Install Python : https://www.python.org/downloads/
-2. Ensure you have pip installed (it should comes with python packages)
+2. Ensure you have pip installed (it should have comes with python packages)
 3. Create python virtual environment

 ```shell